mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 ### Solution 2: FormattedHTMLMessage

 `FormattedHTMLMessage` was another way to solve this problem, but it was removed in more recent versions.
-It's a component provided by react-intl, similar to `FormattedMessage`, but allows us to include HTML in the translation string instead of nesting translated text.
+It's a component provided by React Intl, similar to `FormattedMessage`, but allows us to include HTML in the translation string instead of nesting translated text.
 Since it's been removed, it can't be used any more, but it demonstrates another problem we ran into in the past.

 ```jsx
 // import {FormattedHTMLMessage} from 'react-intl';